Kidney Stones Treatment in Orange County, CA

 Preventing kidney stones depends greatly on the reason the stone is forming.
 However, focusing on your diet is the first step in preventing any kind of stone from forming.
 Reducing sodium intake, limiting animal protein, avoiding foods high in oxalate and getting enough calcium are all important in the prevention of kidney stones.

 In addition to altering your diet, some health care providers may also prescribe certain medications depending on the type of stone.

-For more information on diagnosing and preventing kidney stones, visit Southland Urology today.
+For more information on diagnosing and preventing kidney stones, visit Southland Urology at our offices in Fullerton and Yorba Linda today.